Bannau Brycheiniog by Cycle | Day Three

 `

-Workers collect fallen rocks as the walls continue to crumble (image above).
+Workers collect fallen stones as the walls continue to crumble (image above).

-I wonder if there is a way to tell if there were glass in those widows?
-"By the 13th century a king or great baron might have "white (greenish) glass" in some of his windows, and by the 14th century glazed windows were common."[1]
+"By the 13th century a king or great baron might have had "white (greenish) glass" in some of his windows, and by the 14th century glazed windows were common."[1]

-Then it was time to explore one of the most unique features found at any castle in the UK and also one of the most intriguing... the castle cave!
+Then it was time to explore one of the most unique and intriguing features of Carreg Cennen, unlike any found at any castle in the UK... the castle cave!

-Below the Lord's Chamber in the southeast corner of the castle there is a doorway leading to a set of very steep steps down to an open landing, almost like a porch on the outside of the southern rock wall.
+Below the Lord's Chamber in the southeast corner of the castle there is a doorway leading to a set of very steep steps down to an open landing.
+This small area is almost like a porch, hanging high above the outside of the southern rock face.

-From there, it is a nearly 300 ft. vertical drop to the valley below and the view is breathtaking.
-However, across the landing is yet another doorway leading into a long narrow corridor (image below).
+From there, it is a nearly 300 ft. vertical drop to the valley floor and the view is breathtaking.
+However, across the landing is yet another doorway leading to a long narrow corridor (image below).

 The vaulted passage has been reinforced with stone and additionally five windows were created allowing light into the corridor.

-Highlighted below shows an external view of the castle and the cave passage with it's five narrow windows along the southern cliff.
+The highlighted section in the image below shows the external view of the castle and the cave passage with it's narrow windows along the southern cliff.

 And it is the cave found at the end of the passage that fascinates and perplexes historians.
 To reach the cave itself, an extremely steep set of stairs takes you even deeper into the bowels of this massive limestone formation upon which the castle sits.